Weak Transport for Non-Convex Costs and Model-independence in a Fixed-Income Market: Weak Optimal Transport problem

 \subsection{Weak transport duality for non-convex cost}

-The main result of this section is Theorem~\ref{thm:convexify}, that can be seen as a justification for the convexity assumption on the cost $C$, in the sense of \eqref{eq:convexity assumption}.
-First we show, in Proposition~\ref{prop:convexify}, that the relaxed problem \eqref{WOT'} coincides with a weak transport problem \eqref{WOT} when the cost $C$ is convexified.
-Then in Theorem~\ref{thm:convexify} we obtain that the values of \eqref{WOT} and \eqref{WOT'} coincide (even without convexification of $C$) for continuous cost when the first marginal $\mu$ is atomless.
+The main result of this section is Theorem~\ref{thm:convexify}, which can be seen as a justification for the convexity assumption on the cost $C$ (in the sense of \eqref{eq:convexity assumption}) that is typically used in the WOT-literature.
+First we show, in Proposition~\ref{prop:convexify}, that the relaxed problem \eqref{WOT'} for a cost $C$ coincides with a weak transport problem \eqref{WOT} for its convexification $C^{\ast\ast}$.
+Then in Theorem~\ref{thm:convexify} we obtain that the values of \eqref{WOT} for cost $C$ and the convexification $C^{\ast\ast}$ coincide, provided that the cost is continuous and the first marginal is continuous as well.
 Hence, when one is solely interested in the value of \eqref{WOT} for continuous cost, it is of no harm to convexify $C$ and thus work in the framework of classical WOT theory.

 For the sake of completeness we include the following (slightly more general) version of the first assertion of \cite[Theorem 3.1]{BaBePa18}, where we weaken the assumption that $C$ is bounded from below to \eqref{eq:lower bound}.
 So far the weak transport duality was usually stated in the form of \eqref{eq:duality 1} using an $\inf$-convolution instead of pairs of dual functions, c.f.\ \cite[Theorem 9.6]{GoRoSaTe17}, \cite[Theorem 4.2]{AlBoCh18} and \cite[Theorem 3.1]{BaBePa18}.
-Another minor contribution of the next theorem is the harmonisation of the weak transport duality to the Kantorovich duality (known from classical optimal transport) in terms of dual pairs instead of utilizing an $\inf$-convolution, see \eqref{eq:duality 1} and \eqref{eq:duality 2}.
+A minor contribution of the next theorem is the harmonisation of the weak transport duality and the Kantorovich duality (known from classical optimal transport) in terms of dual pairs instead of utilizing an $\inf$-convolution.